Enabling Reconfiguration-Communication Overlap for Collective Communication in Optical Networks: Background Motivation

-Modern optical networks deliver \textit{tera-scale bandwidth} and \textit{deterministic $\mu s$-level latency} through direct photonic signal propagation, bypassing electronic packet processing bottlenecks.
-Among various optical switching technologies, Optical Circuit Switching (OCS) achieves this by creating an optical path, or ``circuit'', between the source and destination.
-As shown in Fig~\ref{subfig: interconnect}, an $N \times N$ OCS establishes a one-to-one mapping between its ingress and egress ports.
+Modern optical networks deliver \textit{tera-scale bandwidth} and \textit{deterministic $\mu s$-level latency} through direct photonic propagation, bypassing electronic packet processing bottlenecks.
+Among optical switching technologies, Optical Circuit Switching (OCS) achieves this by creating an optical path, or ``circuit'', between the source and destination.
+As shown in Fig~\ref{subfig:interconnect}, an $N \times N$ OCS establishes a one-to-one mapping between its ingress and egress ports.
 This functionality can be realized using different physical technologies, such as MEMS mirrors, liquid crystal or thermo-optic switches.
 In a MEMS-based OCS, a representative example, the connectivity is physically realized by an $N{\times}N$ mirror array that physically steers optical beams to link the designated ingress and egress ports.
-Notably, this intrinsic \textbf{bijective mapping} is a fundamental property of OCS regardless of the underlying hardware, and can be uniformly formalized as a permutation matrix $\mathbf{P} \in \{0,1\}^{N \times N}$ where $p_{ij}=1$ iff input $i$ connects to output $j$.
+Notably, this intrinsic \textbf{bijective mapping} is a fundamental property of OCS regardless of hardware, and can be uniformly formalized as a permutation matrix $\mathbf{P} \in \{0,1\}^{N \times N}$ where $p_{ij}=1$ iff input $i$ connects to output $j$.

-Fig.~\ref{subfig: topo} illustrates a typical direct-connect optical topology where OCS nodes interlink compute servers through dedicated fiber pairs, forming a physical full-connected architecture.
-Each OCS port maintains point-to-point connectivity with assigned servers.
-For simplicity, we adopt this topology as the default optical network topology in this paper.

-Recent hardware advances have expanded the achievable range of OCS reconfiguration latency to cover scales from $10$ ns \cite{ballaniSiriusFlatDatacenter2020} to $10$ $\mu$s \cite{melletteRotorNetScalableLowcomplexity2017} to $10$ ms. However, optical technologies face a fundamental tradeoff among three key parameters: port-count, reconfiguration latency, and insertion loss \cite{ghobadiEmergingOpticalInterconnects2022}.
+A defining feature of OCS is its \textbf{reconfigurability} -- the ability to dynamically change the permutation $\mathbf{P}$ to match evolving traffic patterns.
+However, this flexibility comes with a switching overhead, denoted as \textbf{reconfiguration latency} ($T_{\text{recfg}}$).
+This latency is determined by the underlying physical technology.
+Recent hardware advances have expanded OCS reconfiguration latency to span $10$ ns \cite{ballaniSiriusFlatDatacenter2020}, $10$ $\mu$s \cite{melletteRotorNetScalableLowcomplexity2017}, and $10$ ms. However, optical technologies face a fundamental tradeoff among three key parameters: port-count, reconfiguration latency, and insertion loss \cite{ghobadiEmergingOpticalInterconnects2022}.
 Specifically, OCS devices achieving ns-to-\us-scale reconfiguration times typically suffer from either severely limited port counts or high insertion loss, making \us-to-ms-scale OCS devices more practical for large-scale GPU cluster interconnects.
-This makes the overhead of network reconfiguration during {collective operations} non-negligible in optical-interconnected clusters.
+This makes the overhead of reconfiguration non-negligible during collective operations in optical-interconnected clusters.